What this privacy notice covers

 The Data Protection Act 2018 governs how we collect, store, process, and distribute personal data.
 This data management must comply with the legislation, regardless of whether the information is held digitally or on paper.

-Under the Data Protection Act 2018, you have rights to data correction, erasure, access and complaint about data processing.
-For more information around your rights, see the following links:
+Under the Data Protection Act 2018, you have the right to data correction, erasure, access and complaint about data processing.
+For more information about your rights, see the following links:

 Rate this page